uberfastman/yfpy/README.md

 YFPY has only been tested on macOS, but is written to be platform-agnostic.
 It runs only in Python 3.7 and later, and has been tested through Python 3.10.

-Direct project dependencies can be viewed in `requirements.txt`, and all dependencies, including transitive dependencies, can be viewed in `dev-requirements.txt`.
+Direct project dependencies can be viewed in `requirements.txt`, and additional development and build dependencies (*not* including transitive dependencies) can be viewed in `requirements-dev.txt`.

 ---